felipeoriani/mindicators/README.md

  docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=***********" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2022-latest
 ```

 You can change the `MSSQL_SA_PASSWORD` for a password of yuour choice (using lowercase, uppercase, numbers and special chars).
 Once you run this, we have the `sa` user and the password defined.
 Go to the `~/data/db.js` file change the data access information on the sequelize setup at line 6 (I know it could be at a config file).
+Then, connect into SQL Server and create a database called `mindicators` and run the script available on `~/scripts`.

 Once you have it, go to the console and run: